qcode-software/qcode-tcl/doc/filters.md

 If both of these conditions are met then the relevant data for the request is validated against the data model.
 If a [custom validation handler] exists for the request then that is called.

-If anything failed validation then the [JSON response] is returned to the client.
+If anything failed validation then the [connection response] is returned to the client.

+**Important:** If validation fails before calling any manual validation then sensitive record values will be returned in the response unless they are of type `password` or `card_number`.
+This is because `password` and `card_number` are the only currently supported types to be automatically marked as sensitive.

 ### Usage